Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Today's hike: None scheduled.

-Day 2 Friday - August 13: Cusco/Yucay
+Day 2 Tuesday - June 16, 2015 Cusco/Yucay

 Morning visit to the archaeological sites surrounding Cusco, beginning with the fortress and temple of Sacsayhuaman, perched on a hillside overlooking Cusco at 12,136 feet.
 It is still a mystery how this fortress was constructed.
 Gigantic stones, some of them weighing 125 tons, were carved into huge trapezoidal blocks that fit together with extraordinary precision.
 The tour continues with visits to the semicircular shrine of Kenko, Puca Pucara and the Royal Baths of Tambomachay, a beautiful ceremonial bath, adorned with waterfalls, which continues to flow 500 years after being built.
-Our tour takes us on a scenic drive to Urubamba, the Sacred Valley of the Incas.
-We travel across a high plain with splendid views of the Cordillera Urubamba.
-We will have a hike to help you acclimatize, passing through the salt mines of Maras and hiking down a picturesque trail leading to the Urubamba River.

-Overnight: Sonesta Posada del Inca Hotel in Yucay.
+Overnight: Sonesta Posada del Inca Hotel in Yucay, Peru's Leading Boutique Hotel in 2011, 2012 and 2013 (World Travel Awards).

 Meals: B, L, D.

 This morning we visit the village of Ollanta and Ollantaytambo, the best surviving example of an Inca town.
 Most of its buildings sit upon Inca walls and the street plan is still the original laid out by its Inca builders.
-Its stonework, narrow cobbled streets, family courtyards and water system are exactly as built in Inca times.
+Its stonework, narrow cobbled streets, family courtyards and water system is exactly as it was built in Inca times.
 You will be able to appreciate the Inca agricultural terraces that create small tiers of fertile land on very steep slopes.
+After an early lunch we continue our drive to the trailhead at km 82 "Piscacucho," where we begin our trek above the Urubamba River.
+The trail reaches the archaeological site of Llactapata "Town on Hillside" at 8,400 feet.

 Upon arrival in camp we enjoy hot coca tea and a great view of the Urubamba mountain range.